 The first step is to select a new microprocessor to replace the Persistor boards on the BEDs.
 Advances in microprocessors and sensors electronics provide a number of good options.
 Along with our gained experiences, BED version 2.0 promises to be cheaper, more versatile and better.
 However, adapting to the new microprocessor and sensors will require reprograming much of the system.

 At the outset of the BEDS project there was simply no experience with collecting such data and we had no idea of what would actually happen.
 Thus, decisions about how to optimize power and data storage drove the data recording rates, download priorities, and sleep/wake up modes.
-While we are pleased that we captured the basic information, our experiences now show there are simple programing refinements that would make the data even more useful.
+While we are pleased that we captured the basic information, our experiences now shows there are simple programing refinements that would make the data even more useful.

 The pressure case on BED 1.0 was limited to 500 m.
 Even in Monterey Canyon this was an awkward restriction, but some of the areas that are now in consideration for future deployments involve several km water depths.
-Thus, we want to explore the developing a deeper pressure case, as least as an option.
+Thus, we want to explore developing a deeper pressure case, as least as an option.

-The recovery of data during the CCE was based on the combination of the successes of mobile hot spot communications enabled by access to WaveGliders, MBARIs ability to extract beds using ROVs, and the ability to physically recover BEDS after they float to the surface locally.
+The recovery of data during the CCE was based on the combination of the successes of mobile hot spot communications enabled by access to WaveGliders, MBARI’s ability to extract BEDs using ROVs, and the ability to physically recover BEDS after they float to the surface locally.
 These strategies were effective in Monterey Bay, but will be more difficult to depend on elsewhere in the world.
-Thus, we now wish to include an option of having the entire data recorded download via an Iridium phone link when the Mg-links of the BED instruments have dissolve, releasing the ballast and enabling them to floats to the surface.
+Thus, we now wish to include an option of having the entire data recorded download via an Iridium phone link when the Mg-links of the BED instruments have dissolve, releasing the ballast and enabling them to float to the surface.

 A goal is to select the new components and generate a preliminary design that will be reviewed.
 This will allow a realistic understanding of the costs for the next generation of BED 2.0 under various deployment options, enabling this component of future outside collaborations to be properly budgeted.